AlexvZyl/NativeFramework/README.md

 * The Cherno: [https://www.youtube.com/user/TheChernoProject].
 The best one!
 * Udemy course: [https://www.udemy.com/course/graphics-with-modern-opengl/].
 Only buy the courses when they are on discount!
 * OpenGL Docs: [http://docs.gl/].
 Very handy to check functions, versions and deprecations.
-* Also has an OpenGL couese: [https://www.youtube.com/channel/UCUkRj4qoT1bsWpE_C8lZYoQ].
+* Also has an OpenGL course: [https://www.youtube.com/channel/UCUkRj4qoT1bsWpE_C8lZYoQ].

 ***IMPORTANT**: Do NOT use Legacy OpenGL, only use Modern OpenGL!*